anurag-dhamala/sol-idb/README.md

 let value = my_db.getAll("my_store");
 ```

 - **update(storeName, key, new_value, callback)** : To update the value for the given key within the provided store.
-Callback is available here too as optional parameter.
+Callback is available here too (as optional parameter).
 ```javascript

 let newValue = {